 Department Chairs provide an important role as both administrators and educational leaders at Pratt Institute.
 The responsibilities of the department chair may include but are not limited to:

-Providing academic leadership for the department in accordance with the strategic goals of the Institute;
+Providing intellectual and pedagogical leadership for the department in accordance with the strategic goals of the school and Institute

-Advancing an established body of scholarship and research/scholarly outputs and/or teaching (optionally) one course per semester in the department curriculum;
+Advancing an established body of scholarship, and/or design research and/or teaching (optionally) one course per semester in the department curriculum

 SALARY is commensurate with qualifications and experience.

-Review of applications will begin March 1st 2021, and continue until the position is filled.
-The desired start date for this appointment is July 1, 2021.
+Review of applications will begin April 15th and will continue until the position is filled.

-To apply, please submit a cover letter; CV; a portfolio of your professional work and/or teaching portfolio and list of publications; and a 1-2 page statement describing how you have worked to promote diversity, equity and inclusion in your career and how you plan on continuing to do so here at Pratt via our internal application site at https://apply.interfolio.com/81797
+A 1-2 page statement describing how you have worked to promote diversity, equity and inclusion in your career and how you plan on continuing to do so here at Pratt.

 Equal Employment Opportunity Statement